jonasongg/shm/README.md

 2. SHM_MS (ASP.NET backend)
 3. frontend (Next.js frontend)

 The MonitoringService component is Dockerised, so you will need to install Docker on your system.
-Make sure that you also have PostgreSQL installed on your system.
+Make sure that you also have PostgreSQL server running.

 ## Getting Started

 1. `git clone` this repository.
 1. Run `docker compose up --pull missing` to automatically pull the necessary images and run four containers running MonitoringService as well as the Kafka broker.
 1. Make sure your PostgreSQL server is up and running.
-1. Navigate to the SHM_MS directory (`cd SHM_MS`) and run `dotnet restore`, followed by `dotnet run` to run the backend.
+1. Navigate to the SHM_MS directory (`cd SHM_MS`) and run `dotnet run` to run the backend.
 1. Configure the necessary variables for SHM_MS as specified in `appsettings.json.example`, then rename the file by removing `.example`.
 1. Lastly, navigate to the frontend directory and run `npm install`, followed by `npm run dev` to run the frontend.
 1. The frontend contains some E2E tests written with Cypress.
 To run these tests: